helenmand/TDT4310/exercises/LAB_4.md

 ### Setup

 For the topic modeling task, you will need Gensim installed.
 You may also want to visualize using pyLDAvis.
-You can install these with:
+You can install these with the following:
 ```python
 pip install gensim
 pip install pyldavis